chaferoc/american-chile-economy/docs/interview/interview-questionnaire.md

   runs short, protect those.
 - He is a primary source on the instrument, not a statistician.
 Ask what he does and sees, not what NASS methodology says.
+- The glossary is for him, not for the article.
+Don't read it start to finish — reach for an entry when a term comes up.
+- Every figure in the §5 table was verified against the extract on 2026-09-14.
+  If he disputes one, that's a finding, not a typo to apologize for.